Materials List and Lesson Preparation

 - The children should “gather” the lower case letter that matches the capital letter they are holding.

-Kindergarten Lesson Plans: Leaves
+This post is part of the series: Kindergarten Lesson Plans: Leaves

 - Kindergarten Week-Long Unit on Leaves & Trees in the Fall